Monitor Sold-out Item Variations or Modifiers

 Note

-Currently, the seller can also set a modifier as sold out in specified locations using the Seller Dashboard or a Square POS device.
+Currently, the seller can also set a modifier as sold out in specified locations using the Square Dashboard or a Square POS device.
 The sold-out status is visible to a third-party application through the corresponding ModifierLocationOverrides.sold_out field.

 Link to section